Investing Real Estate Investing

 On the flip side, if you buy and hold a property for more than a year (which you would do with a BRRRR property) and then sell it, your profits would be taxed as long-term capital gains.
 Depending on your taxable income and marital status, long-term capital gains are taxed at 0%, 15%, or 20%.

 • Run the numbers.
-The biggest piece of advice I can give to you is to fall in love with the numbers, not the property.
+The largest piece of advice I can give to you is to fall in love with the numbers, not the property.
 It doesn’t matter how cute the property is; focus on the numbers.
 Numbers don’t lie.

 Bottom line